MiriamEA/trading_app/README.md

 - implement orders with an asking price and a status pending
 - allow multiple accounts for one trader
 - automatically update quote data regularly, so the data is never too old
-- handle quote data update after market closes properly
+- handle quote data update after market closes
 - allow short positions